Painful Spastic Paralysis

-What is Painful Spastic Paralysis ?
+What is Painful spastic Paralysis ?

 Painful spastic paralysis, also known as spasticity, is a neurological condition characterized by muscle stiffness, involuntary muscle contractions, and pain.
 It often results from damage to the central nervous system, particularly the brain or spinal cord.
 This condition can significantly impact a person’s quality of life, affecting their mobility, independence, and overall well-being.
 In this article, we’ll explore the symptoms, diagnosis, treatment, and post-recovery care associated with painful spastic paralysis.